Winner-exe/piPACT/README.md

 - TX POWER: The Tx power value sent in beacon advertisement.
 - RSSI: The measured RSSI (dBm) of the received beacon advertisement.
 - DISTANCE: The pre-measured distance (m) between the devices.
+- TEMPERATURE: The temperature (degrees Celsius) measured using the humidity sensor.
+- HUMIDITY: The percentage of relative humidity measured using the humidity sensor.
+- PRESSURE: The pressure (millibars) measured using the pressure sensor.
+- PITCH: The angle (degrees) measured using the aircraft principal axis of pitch.
+- ROLL: The angle (degrees) measured using the aircraft principal axis of roll.
+- YAW: The angle (degrees) measured using the aircraft principal axis of yaw.

 # Repeated Execution
 The script `pi_pact_repeat.py` can be used to repeatedly execute `pi_pact.py`.
 This script can take the argument `DISTANCE_INCREMENT` (default value of 0) to automatically adjust the pre-measured distance with each run, although users should make sure they move the pis to their correct positions in between runs.
 Passing the argument `WAIT_INTERVAL` (default value of 60) can give the user more time to reposition the pis in between runs.